How it Works

 Make sure the appliance amply fits your bedding.
 Do not overload appliances.

-Pick up each sheet or blanket/duvet cover by the Wad-Free and fluff it out so that it resembles a parachute.
+Pick each sheet or blanket/duvet cover up by the Wad-Free and fluff it out so that it resembles a parachute.
 Load them one at a time into your appliances.
+Re-fluff each item when transferring from washer to dryer.

 For top-loading washers, place the Wad-Free on the top of the load.